Watch the Family Out! - Emergency Team threatened by the Relatives of a Psychiatric Patient to be evacuated

 Security first, (for all: patient, transportation, medical team…) always check before sedation.
 Maybe the patient is under drugs: intoxication, interference… we never know!
 A meeting can solve problems but can delay action.

-What changed after this incident?
+Emergency team threatened by a psychiatric patient relatives – What has changed after this incident?

 We decided to review our MEDEVAC procedures.
 We build an “emergency team” in which were included some local leaders (local staff), then they were implicated in different decisions.